-Fig.~\ref{fig:visulization} demonstrates the impact of different frequency filter masks on input images, revealing how specific frequency ranges influence the visual outcome.
-The "Input" column presents the original high-resolution images.
-The "Mini-pass" filter significantly blurs the image by retaining only the extremely low-frequency components, resulting in an abstract visual representation.
-The "Low-pass" filter also blurs but less severely, preserving general shapes and smooth color transitions by allowing more low-frequency information.
-"Mid-pass" filters isolate intermediate frequencies, accentuating broader textural details and prominent edges.
-In contrast, "High-pass" filters emphasize the highest frequencies, sharpening fine details and highlighting sharp edges and intricate textures within the image.
+\textbf{Visualization.} Fig.~\ref{fig:visulization} demonstrates the impact of different frequency filter masks.
+The ``Mini-pass'' filter significantly blurs the image, whereas ``Low-pass'' preserves general shapes and smooth color transitions, which is critical for identity preservation. ``Mid-pass'' and ``High-pass'' filters accentuate textural details and sharp edges respectively.